umn-asr/iron_fixture_extractor/README.md

     write a fe_manifest.yml that will allow you to later change the query, inspect row counts, and rebuild the fixtures by re-executing the originate queries

 ## Compatibility
-* Primarily tested on MRI 1.9.3
+* Works on MRI 1.9.3 and 1.9.2
-* Does not work on JRuby
+* Does not work on JRuby, 1.8.7

 ## Feature Wishlist
-* Get this to work other Ruby platforms like JRuby: jigger the Gemfile, .gemspec, and test_helper.rb
+* Get this to work on JRuby: jigger the Gemfile, .gemspec, and test_helper.rb
 * If you give a non-string arg to .extract, the manifest should resolve the .extract_code to be a bunch of look-ups by primary key ala [Post.find(1),Comment.find(2)].